Know Your Chawan: A Guide to the Famous Matcha Bowl Styles

 The original hakeme chawan likely belong to that first generation of kōrai chawan, but like mishima bowls, many were later designed and ordered by Japanese teaists.

 Pictured above is a 16th century Korean hakeme chawan.
-Hakeme is very commonly combined with mishima as can be seen on this modern chawan by Kengo Sugawara:
+Hakeme is very commonly combined with mishima as can be seen again on this modern chawan by Kengo Sugawara:

 Kohiki - 粉引